Introduction to the Origin…

 Back to Country trips were regularly facilitated by the gallery allowing artists to visit significant Dreaming sites which provide invaluable stimulus and inspiration for their painting practice.

 The Contemporary Aboriginal Painting movement of Central Australia has evolved well beyond the crude house paint, composition board and lino of the early Papunya years.
-It has now been accepted & absorbed into the broader spectrum of Contemporary art in general, such as major state galleries & institutions playing a key role in purchasing major works by way of their own acquisition policies, hence acknowledging the cultural & artistic values of Contemporary Aboriginal Art.
+It has now been accepted & absorbed into the broader spectrum of Contemporary art in general, such as major state galleries and institutions playing a key role in purchasing major works by way of their own acquisition policies, hence acknowledging the cultural and artistic values of Contemporary Aboriginal Art.